RedisLabs/redislabs-docs/content/rs/installing-upgrading/configuring/cluster-name-dns-connection-management/configuring-aws-route53-dns-redis-enterprise.md

 Your name servers are in charge of enterprise.com.
 So, they are able to give the name servers in charge of your cluster.
-RS embeds a name server in each node. the nodes are in charge of the cluster zone resolution and are able to give the IP address of any node in the cluster.
+RS embeds a name server in each node.
+The nodes are in charge of the cluster zone resolution and are able to give the IP address of any node in the cluster.
 When everything is working, whichever is the top-level nameserver asked, it gives the list of name servers for your enterprise domain, then